-We introduce a broad set of control variables common to both the spending and tax equations based on the previous empirical literature (e.g. Adam and Kammas, 2007; Bretschger and Hettich, 2002; Dreher et al., 2008a and 2008b; Leibrecht et al., 2011; Swank and Steinmo, 2002; Gemmel et al., 2008; Sanz and Velazquez, 2007; Winner, 2005): the ratio of total expenditures of general government to GDP (expenditure), which captures the size of the public sector; government consolidated gross debt as a percentage of GDP (debt), which reflects the budget constraint as well as alternative means of finance; the fraction of population older than 65 years as a share of total population (oldage), which captures the effect of the increasing proportion of the dependent population on the tax and expenditure system; the growth rate of real GDP (growth), which aims to capture cyclical effects; inflation measured as the change in the GDP deflator (inflation)6; government party (govparty), which reflects the composition of the government's cabinet and ranges from 1 to 5 (1 = hegemony of right-wing (and centre) parties, 5 = hegemony of social-democratic and other left parties); a country's relative size - the proportion of a country's GDP to the average sample GDP- (size), which is included in order to
+We introduce a broad set of control variables common to both the spending and tax equations based on the previous empirical literature (e.g. Adam and Kammas, 2007; Bretschger and Hettich, 2002; Dreher et al., 2008a and 2008b; Leibrecht et al., 2011; Swank and Steinmo, 2002; Gemmel et al., 2008; Sanz and Velazquez, 2007; Winner, 2005): the ratio of total expenditures of general government to GDP (expenditure), which captures the size of the public sector; government consolidated gross debt as a percentage of GDP (debt), which reflects the budget constraint as well as alternative means of finance; the fraction of population older than 65 years as a share of total population (oldage), which captures the effect of the increasing proportion of the dependent population on the tax and expenditure system; the growth rate of real GDP (growth), which aims to capture cyclical effects; inflation measured as the change in the GDP deflator (inflation); ; government party (govparty), which reflects the composition of the government's cabinet and ranges from 1 to 5 (1 = hegemony of right-wing (and centre) parties, 5 = hegemony of social-democratic and other left parties); a country's relative size - the proportion of a country's GDP to the average sample GDP- (size), which is included in order to avoid a possible small country bias in the coefficient of the globalization indices, as smaller countries are typically more open than larger.
+Table A.1 in the appendix contain information on the variables and the databases.

-6 In our sample period, there is only one year of hyperinflation (147%) in Romania in 1997, where data for the ITR on capital starts in 1998.
+&lt;sup>6 In our sample period, there is only one year of hyperinflation (147%) in Romania in 1997, where data for the ITR on capital starts in 1998.
 For all the other variables in Romania the data starts in 1999 or later; thus there are no hyperinflation years.
 For other countries, which have experienced hyperinflation (Bulgaria, and the Baltic states), our estimation period for which data for the dependent variables are available does not include any hyperinflation years.
 The results are robust to the exclusion of 1998 in Romania for the estimations for the ITR on capital regarding the effects of inflation as well as globalization indices.